It has been established as part of the European Cloud Strategy .

 The ECP Steering Board provided advice to the Commission on strategic options to turn cloud computing into an engine for sustainable economic growth, innovation and cost-efficient public and private services.

-The ECP Steering Board is composed of high-level representatives of the IT and telecom industry and decision makers from governmental IT policy making (see here for info) and chaired by Toomas Hendrik Ilves, President of Estonia.
-The Steering Board held its first meeting on November 19, 2012, after which it issued the following public statement.
+The ECP Steering Board was composed of high-level representatives of the IT and telecom industry and decision makers from governmental IT policy making (more for info) and chaired by Toomas Hendrik Ilves, President of Estonia.
+The Steering Board held its first meeting on November 19, 2012, after which it issued the following public statement .

 Trusted Cloud Europe has been prepared by the European Cloud Partnership (ECP) Steering Board to propose a set of ideas on how Europe can help public and private organisations use, buy and sell cloud services in a safe and trusted environment.

-Current and future users and providers of cloud computing services as well as other interested parties are invited to comment on the ECP's ideas by taking part in a survey.
+Current and future users and providers of cloud computing services as well as other interested parties were invited to comment on the ECP's ideas by taking part in a survey .
+Read the assessment of the survey.